ember-cli/ember-cli.github.io/_posts/2013-04-06-developing-addons-and-blueprints.md

 In order to allow the consuming application to use the addon component in a template directly you need to bridge the component via your addon's `app/components` directory.
-Just import your component, and re-export it:
+Just re-export your component:

 {% highlight javascript %}
 // app/components/x-button.js

-import XButton from 'ember-cli-x-button/components/x-button';

-export default XButton;
+export { default } from 'ember-cli-x-button/components/x-button';

 {% endhighlight %}

 This setup allows others to modify the component by extending it while making